GGPoker's $5 Million WSOP Season Giveaway is the Biggest in the History of Online Poker

 GGPoker is also running a similar leaderboard promotion for Hold’em and Omaha cash game players.
 Players earn points for each raked hand.
 Points are determined at the stake they are playing and they earn double points during Happy Hours.

-Towards the end of the day, top performing players earn a share of $20,000 in both Hold’em and Omaha cash game variants.
+Towards the end of the day, top performing players earn a share of $20,000 in WSOP tickets for both Hold’em and Omaha cash game variants.

 In total, over $2.2 million is being awarded in these giveaways.